Director of Parent Advocacy

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This is the foundation upon which you will build advocacy.
-Familiarize yourself with the academic system before you begin generating momentum.
+This represents the foundation of your advocacy work.
+Comprehend the academic framework before you begin generating momentum.

 👉 Read the whitepaper